kojodoc/kojodoc.github.io/tutorials/generative-art-grid-intro.md

 That's much better.

-Now we can add fading and rotation:
+Now you can add fading and rotation:

 ---
 ```scala